craiglabenz/django-tablets/README.md

 ### Django-Ace in the Admin
-By default, `tablets` uses `django-ace` to use the great [AceWidget](http://ace.c9.io/build/kitchen-sink.html) to for admin in-browser editing.
+By default, `tablets` uses `django-ace` to use the great [AceWidget](http://ace.c9.io/build/kitchen-sink.html) for admin in-browser editing.

 To disable or tweak these settings, adjust the following settings (default values shown):
 ```py